studiopress/pattern-manager/readme.txt

 4. Locate Pattern Manager in the list and click the *Activate* link.

 == Frequently Asked Questions ==

+= Can I choose where my pattern files get saved? =

+No. WordPress core naturally imports patterns located in any theme's "patterns" directory.
+In keeping with that WordPress standard, Pattern Manager only saves pattern files to that location at this time.

 = Will I lose my patterns if I update my theme? =